hipe/tmx/autonomous_component_system/doc/issues/009-introduction-to-operations.md

 ## defining a transitive operation

-imagine that we have a verb token `foo_bar` that (by whatever means) has been decided to be treated as a transitive operation as opposed to a formal one.
+imagine that we have a verb token `frobulate_loslessly` that (by whatever means) has been decided to be treated as a transitive operation as opposed to a formal one.

-this operation will require that a method something like:
+this operation will require a method defined something like:

-    def __foo_bar__component x, ca, & pp
+    def __frobulate_losslessly__component qk, & pp
       # ..
     end

-the above signature will change when #open [#012] so we don't document it for now..
+where `qk` is a "qualified knownness" and `pp` is an event handler builder.

+it seems that the result should be boolean-ish indicating the success or failure of the operation, where a failure will halt any subsequent deliveries in this mutation session.

+(the way we implement transitive operations might change, #maybe [#012])

 the meaning of the double underscores is explained in [#002]#Tenet4.